Molecular Embedding-Based Algorithm Selection in Protein-Ligand Docking: Introduction

 We evaluate MolAS on a curated BindingMOAD dataset and across three modern docking benchmarks spanning diverse structural regimes and pose-generation protocols.
-In most in-domain settings, MolAS consistently outperforms the SBS and closes a significant portion of the virtual best solver (VBS)–SBS gap with only 300–2400 labelled complexes, depending on the benchmark.
-However, performance deteriorates sharply when training and test protocols differ, demonstrating that MolAS, despite its expressive embeddings, inherits the oracle hierarchy of the workflow on which it is trained.
-This reveals an important limitation of docking AS that changing the docking protocol effectively changes the AS problem itself.
+In most in-domain settings, MolAS outperforms the single best solver (SBS) and closes a substantial portion of the virtual best solver (VBS)--SBS gap with hundreds to a few thousand labelled complexes, depending on the benchmark.
+However, performance deteriorates sharply when training and test protocols differ, indicating that MolAS inherits the oracle hierarchy of the workflow on which it is trained.
+This highlights a practical constraint of docking AS: changes in dataset curation, docking engines, or post-processing can effectively redefine the selection problem.

 Ablation studies show that neither deeper encoders nor alternative objective functions provide systematic improvements, reinforcing that solver-hierarchy instability, benchmark-specific oracle entropy, and protocol-induced shifts in ranking dominate performance.
-Overall, MolAS serves both as a practical selector for workflow-specific docking and as a diagnostic tool that clarifies when docking AS is intrinsically feasible, merely brittle, or fundamentally ill-posed.
+Overall, MolAS is positioned as a workflow-adaptive selector under fixed docking protocols and as a diagnostic tool that clarifies when docking AS is feasible (non-trivial VBS--SBS gap and separable solver regimes) versus when an SBS-like policy is a reasonable default.
 These findings suggest that robust cross-protocol AS will require explicit modelling of workflow changes rather than further architectural scaling.

+In summary, the contributions are threefold.
+Methodologically, MolAS provides a deliberately lightweight, embedding-based selector that uses pretrained protein and ligand language model representations with a minimal pooling and decoding head, so that selection performance can be studied without conflating it with increasingly complex graph encoders.
+Empirically, MolAS is evaluated across a curated BindingMOAD split and multiple modern docking benchmarks spanning distinct protocols and post-processing settings, including systematic ablations that test whether heavier encoders or alternative objectives yield consistent gains.
+Conceptually, the study frames docking algorithm selection as a \emph{workflow-defined} problem: solver hierarchies and training labels are shaped by dataset curation and pipeline choices, and cross-protocol shifts and oracle instability can dominate apparent progress, motivating MolAS both as a workflow-adaptive selector under fixed protocols and as a diagnostic tool for assessing when selection is well-posed.